community/cultural, library, museum, art in the public realm, concert/performance space, education

 SWEDENBORG HOUSE PUBLISHING AND BOOKSHOP

-Swedenborg House publishing produces high-quality translations of Swedenborg’s works in English and Latin editions.
+Swedenborg House publishing produces high-quality editions of Swedenborg’s works in English translation and the original Latin.
 We also publish scholarly and academic studies, research tools, journals and reviews, introductory books, catalogues, study guides and biographies on the theme of Swedenborg’s influence and legacy.
-Current publishing projects include an Academic Journal, a popular series of introductory volumes and a Swedenborg Library Edition.
+Current publishing projects include an Academic Journal, a popular series of introductory volumes, a Swedenborg Library Edition, and an annual magazine, the Swedenborg Review.
 We are the longest-standing publisher of Swedenborg’s works in the world today.
 All of these titles and many more can be purchased from our bookshop, which also offers a range of Swedenborg-inspired gifts, postcards, prints and other merchandise.

 Described by Jorge Luis Borges as the most extraordinary man in recorded history, Emanuel Swedenborg is today acknowledged as one of the most important writers of the eighteenth century and a pioneering figure in the history of Western thought.
 Philosopher, theologian, visionary, scientist and statesman, he was a key influence on William Blake, Honoré de Balzac, Gérard de Nerval, W B Yeats, S T Coleridge, Fyodor Dostoevsky, C G Jung and many others, and his theory of correspondences is rightly understood as one of the defining influences on Romantic and Symbolist thought.